kg4zow/jms1.info/src/linux/deb10-mac.md

 At work, the servers we deploy at client sites have been using CentOS 7 for many years, and we *were* about to start upgrading things from CentOS 7 to CentOS 8.
 However, with this news we've decided to move away from CentOS entirely.

 At the same time, we're also in the process of re-architecting our software to run under Kubernetes, which doesn't really care *what* distro it's running on, so long as it has a Linux kernel.
-So moving from CentOS to Debian isn't necessarily a *huge* deal, except that it means re-writing the systems which build the underlying machines on which Docker and Kubernetes will be installed ... *which is pretty much my job.*
+So moving from CentOS to Debian isn't necessarily a *huge* deal, except that it means re-writing the systems which build the underlying machines on which Docker and Kubernetes will be installed.

+Which is pretty much my job.

 Long story short, we've decided to use Debian 10 instead of CentOS.

-(Actually, other things have taken priority and in the meantime Debian 11 was released, so we'll probably be using Debian 11 instead.)
+> Actually, other things have changed over time.
+For a while we were targeting Debian 11, then Debian 12, but the company was acquired, and then *that* company was acquired, and the *new* corporate overlords have decreed that we're going to use RHEL 9, and are not open to any kind of discussion about it.
+The company I started with is just one small part of one *division* of the current corporation - instead of having 170 employees, we now have 86,000 employees.
+At this point I'm just glad they remember my name when it comes time to issue paychecks.

 This page contains a collection of random notes I made for myself while exploring Debian 10, using a spare 2013 MacBook Pro.